ziomen/CarND-Project1/project1_writeup.md

 * Extrapolated the lane marking for the right and left lanes using the polynomial fit of the first order using np.poli1D

+Below an example of the refined annotated original image.

+![reference final result] (/output images/MAUsolidWhiteRight.jpg)

 ###2.
 Identify potential shortcomings with your current pipeline

-I used positive and negative slopes to separate the right and left lines works well on the test images where the lanes are pretty well separated and in the center of the image.
-In case of curves or in case of single lane or corssign lanes etc. this would not be applicable.
+I used positive and negative slopes to separate the right and left lines.
+It works well on the test images where the lanes are pretty well separated and in the center of the image.
+In case of curves or in case of single lane or crossing lanes etc. this would not be applicable.

-I also applied the line fucntion to the point img.shape to determine the coordinates at the bottom to make sure that the whole lane was always annotated.
+I also applied the line fucntion to the point img.shape[] to determine the coordinates at the bottom of the image to make sure that the whole lane was always annotated.

 ###3.
 Suggest possible improvements to your pipeline